 Research shows that the overwhelming majority of women who labor after a prior cesarean have a safe and normal birth.
 According to the National Institutes of Health, 992-993 women out of 1,000 give birth without the complication of a uterine rupture.
 In comparison, more women without a prior cesarean are at risk for unpredictable complications including placental abruption, umbilical cord prolapse, and shoulder dystocia.

 A complete uterine scar rupture is a rare, but potentially serious complication, for both the mother and/or the baby that requires immediate surgical intervention.
 It is a separation through the thickness of the uterine wall at the site of a prior cesarean incision.
 The majority of cesarean uterine incisions are low-transverse.
-The scar from this type of incision is the least likely to rupture in a subsequent labor and birth.
+The scar from this type of incision is the least likely to rupture in a subsequent labor and birth. ( Find out more about the benefits and risks of VBAC from the VBAC Education Project.)

-Scar tissue in the uterus will expand and stretch as the uterus grows during pregnancy.
 Sometimes the scar stretches thin enough to cause a dehiscence or window.
 This is also known as a silent or incomplete rupture or an asymptomatic separation.
 A dehiscence can be seen when women have a scheduled repeat cesarean or after delivery when women had a VBAC.
 They occur in about 1% to 2% of mothers with one low transverse scar (side to side).
 They heal on their own and do not need medical treatment.

 How often does a cesarean scar rupture occur?